 Bringing your new puppy home is one of the most exciting things.

-The early days of having a puppy in the house is filled with many fun moments as you get to know each another.
+The early days of having a puppy has many fun moments.
 But it can also be filled with a lot of accidents on the floor… or the furniture… or on your lap.

 If you break it down into two parts, it’s a piece of cake.
 This means you need to monitor carefully and communicate clearly with your pup.